 Should you implement all of these tactics right away?
 It depends.

-But if you’re a solopreneur or part of a lean startup, you might not have the capacity to tackle SEO, content promotion, and other lead gen tactics at the same time.
+But if you’re a solopreneur or part of a lean startup, you might not be able to tackle SEO, content promotion, and other lead-gen tactics simultaneously.
 Instead, prioritize one tactic and get the others on your to-do list for the near term.